Cantara/xorcery/src/doc/docs/index.md

 A Java library for making webservices.

-All great journeys begin with a single step.
+Every great journey begin with a single step.

 The source code can be found at [GitHub](https://github.com/Cantara/xorcery) and is distributed under the terms of [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).